Quality & Patient Safety

 The Advocate Newsletter

 Our quality newsletter The Advocate was established in 2014 and has become our pride & joy.
 Not only is it a great way for us to communicate relevant and informative material to our critical care team but it is also a way to share our quality efforts and progress to province.
-We encourage you to check out the many issues of The Advocate below!
+We encourage you to check out some past issues of The Advocate below!

 - The Advocate Vol. 11.
 2017 [PDF - 1132kB]